 To name just a few of the many things that can cause brain fog.
 If you have been experiencing the worrying symptom of brain fog, you are not alone.

-We tend to live indoor sedentary lives because of our jobs and tasks.
-Lack of time and lack of access to natural light and scenery.
+We tend to live sedentary lives and spend too much time indoors because of our jobs and tasks.
+We suffer from a lack of time and lack of access to natural light and scenery.
 Lack of time to relax and enjoy our lives has made brain fog a growing concern for many people.

-Here are a few ideas that might help you clear your head!
+Here are 11 ideas that might help you clear your head!

 1. Dietary changes: